Best mortgage rates in the UK

 What to do if you’re struggling to pay your mortgage

 You should always start by talking to your lender if you begin to struggle to pay your mortgage.
 There are a number of ways in which your lender could support you but some of the solutions may be more difficult to apply for if you fall into mortgage arrears.
 Solutions can be as simple as a mortgage payment holiday to allow you some time to get on top of your finances but there are also ways in which your mortgage can be rearranged to reduce the financial burden it is causing.
 For example, you can extend the term of your mortgage or you can switch your mortgage from a repayment mortgage to an interest-only mortgage.
-Find out more in our articles, "How to save money on your mortgage" and "7 tips to help deal with mortgage arrears".
+Find out more in our articles, 'How to save money on your mortgage' and '7 tips to help deal with mortgage arrears'.

 If a link has an * beside it this means that it is an affiliated link.
-If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
+If you go via the link, Money to the Masses may receive a small fee, which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Habito, Vouchedfor, Tembo

 Free Mortgage Review